 You may add and set as many variables as you need in this component.

-This component executes any other integration package in the workspace, including data flows and other control flows.
+This component executes any other integration packages available in the workspace, including data flows and other control flows.

 You can open the selected package for editing by clicking the button.
-It will open in a new tab.
+It will be opened in a new tab.

 This component is considered failed only in case of package-level errors, like, for example, a connection cannot open.
-In this case, if used in the Try branch of a Try Catch component, it switches execution to the Catch branch, or fails the control flow, if used not in Try Catch component.
-If there are only record-level errors (some records have failed), this does not happen.
+In this case, if used in the Try branch of a Try Catch component, it switches execution to the Catch branch.
+Otherwise, if used not in the Try Catch component, the entire control flow fails with an error.